 What Does the 203k Loan Process Look Like?If you'd like to apply for an FHA 203k loan, you'll have to go through some extra steps in addition to the traditional mortgage application process.

 - Submit an offer to your desired property.
-After you're pre-approved and have found the ideal property, you'll want to submit an offer that mentions that the transaction will be financed with a 203k loan.
+After you receive word of your pre-approval and find the ideal property, you'll want to submit an offer that mentions that the transaction will be financed with a 203k loan.
 This will make your offer more credible if the house is run-down or foreclosed.

 - Locate an FHA 203k Consultant.
-Once the offer is accepted, locate a 203k consultant and have them inspect the property.
+Once the sellers accept your offer, locate a 203k consultant and have them inspect the property.

 - Research reputable contractors.
 After the property passes inspection, research reputable contractors.
 You may want to get three or four competitive estimates to ensure you're getting the best price for the job.
 Have the contractor do an inspection of their own to make sure that they can complete the work in a timely fashion.